The present and future of the modern travel trade points to the demise of the technophobe.

 Tech savvy good, absence of tech bad.
 It probably started as an easier, quicker way to compare different products (online) but it became a way for brands to assert transparency.
 Now the association with tech is necessary to win the consumer’s trust.
 If you’re in the digital race, you’re seen to have a level of expertise and competency, to be forward-thinking, service-driven, a luxury brand, reliable, accessible, and ultimately, the new face of professionalism.

-If no alarm bells are ringing for you, let me ask you this: what’s your mobile strategy if the statistic below is fact?
+If no alarm bells are ringing for you, let me ask you this: what’s your mobile strategy?

 Up to 80% of last-minute bookings are made on mobile devices.